Archive for the 'kosher dairy cuisine' Category

 Swiss chard is one of the most popular Mediterranean vegetables, while every vegetable has its own unique qualities, this one is rich in antioxidants and more.
 It is considered one of the most nutritious vegetables around, second only to spinach.
 Having said that, let’s face it we all remember the healthy food that tasted horrible, the foods that mom had to preface with: “Eat it, it’s good for you!”
 Well, surprise, surprise, Swiss chard actually enhances the flavor of any dish it’s used in!

-This morning, for breakfast, I made frittata from a recipe I found in Sara Jay‘s Knives cooks Love:
+This morning, for breakfast, I made frittata from a recipe I found in Sara Jay‘s Knives Cooks Love:

 knives cooks Love, detail from photo on page 130